CIT28/files/w2/ps0p1.md

 - air_date, which is the date (expressed as YYYY-MM-DD) on which the episode “aired” (i.e., was published)
 - production_code, which is the unique ID used by PBS to refer to each episode internally

-# Specification
+## Specification

 For each of the following questions, you should write a single SQL query that outputs the results specified by each problem.
 Your response must take the form of a single SQL query.
 You should not assume anything about the ids of any particular episodes: your queries should be accurate even if the id of any particular episode were different.
 Finally, each query should return only the data necessary to answer the question: if the problem only asks you to output the names of episodes, for example, then your query should not also output each episodes’s air date.

+Make sure you commit before moving on to the next problem.

 1. In 1.sql, write a SQL query to list the titles of all episodes in Cyberchase’s original season, Season 1.
 2. In 2.sql, list the season number of, and title of, the first episode of every season.
 3. In 3.sql, find the production code for the episode “Hackerized!”.
 4. In 4.sql, write a query to find the titles of episodes that do not yet have a listed topic.